BC.QUERY

 The BC.QUERY function uses the following arguments:

-Argument | Required/Optional | Description |
+Argument | Required / Optional | Description |

 | Required | Business Central object name (e.g., Use the BC.EXPANDOBJECTRANGE function to retrieve the list of Business Central objects.
 Certain objects (for example, |

 | Optional | OData4 query based on the fields in the object.
-OData4 operators are supported, including: |
+OData4 operators are supported, including: You can use the BC.QUERYFILTER function to generate filters ready to use with BC.QUERY. |

 | Optional |